spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 ## About The Project

  'Chat room' is a fullstack CRUD app, it consists of the frontend and the backend sections.
 Line between frontend/backend in case of Next.js 13 beta is blurred  but files that are strictly 'backend'
     can be found in pages/api and in app/api.
+As for the frontend we are using new app directory.
        <br />